 Writing the Examination Report

-The report preparation elements of the report are generally applicable to Pharmacy Benefit Manager examinations.
+The report preparation elements as outlined in Chapter 19 of this handbook are generally applicable to PBM examinations.
 However, the following special considerations also apply:

 In addition to safeguarding the confidentiality of individual policyholder information, care should be taken to not disclose trade secret information of the examinees or insurers that are customers of the examinees (e.g., individual insurer information in class or territory detail, or the processes and procedures of the examinee).
 The PBM should be given the opportunity to mark exhibits and/or portions of the report as “confidential and proprietary,” if such is allowed under state law and these are not subject to otherwise applicable public release laws outside the regulatory community; and